 Bicycle

-EasyCard users can hire a bicycle from outside most MRT stations with the YouBike system.
+EasyCard users can rental a bicycle from outside most MRT stations with the YouBike system.
 Rental cost is measured by time and the bike can be returned to any YouBike station.
 There are cycle paths along most of the city’s rivers, but not on the roads.
-On the busier streets you’ll be able to ride on the pavement.
+On the busier streets you’ll be able to ride on the sidewalk.